Beerenberg: Eruptions

+Risks

+The main risk is disruption to aviation from a large eruption.
+There are funded proposals to increase the relevant monitoring capacity.

 History

 There was an Austrian attempt to reach the summit of Beerenberg, presumably whilst the Austrians had a weather station on the island in 1882–83, but the attempt failed due to poor weather.
 The first recorded ascent was in the summer of 1921, by an expedition led by Dr. Paul Louis Mercanton, joined by James Wordie, T.C.
-Lethbridge and three others.
+Lethbridge, and three others.
 The British expedition was taken to the island by the Norwegian meteorological service, which was establishing a wireless station on the island.